traveltime-dev/traveltime-platform-qgis-plugin/README.md

 docker-compose run tests-gui
 ```

-Alternatively, you can also run the `tests_integration.py` script from the Python console in QGIS desktop.

 These tests are run automatically in Github actions.
 The actions require two secrets to be set: `API_APP_ID` and `API_KEY`.

+Alternatively, you can also run the tests from the QGIS desktop.

 ## Code style